 Masham is a must-visit timeless market town and not just because it boasts two of the best local ale breweries, but because of its lively community, dramatic abbey and annual sheep fair.

 Leyburn offers something a little different for the family at The Forbidden Corner, which has been voted the best children’s attraction in Yorkshire.
 Often called a magical place, it is a unique labyrinth of tunnels, chambers, follies and surprises created in a 4-acre garden which will challenge and delight children of all ages.

 Hawes includes the most picturesque drive through the Dales, and clamber to the top of the series of waterfalls on the River Ure, both had starring roles in Robin Hood Price of Thieves.
 You’ll appreciate why Aysgarth has been voted one of the natural wonders of northern England.
 You can dip your feet in the water and explore the woods that line the riverbanks.

-If you are looking for five-star self-catering holiday in North Yorkshire, Holiday at Home have a collection of unique holiday homes across Richmond, North Yorkshire including lakeside lodges, country cottages and riverside apartments to choose from.
+If you are looking for a five-star holiday home near Richmond, North Yorkshire, Holiday at Home have the perfect collection.
+All our of unique holiday homes are self-catering and include lakeside lodges, country cottages and riverside apartments to choose from.
 Many of these properties are even dog-friendly, so nobody needs to get left behind.

-Parking in Richmond is mostly free, but you will need a disc which is available by asking in most shops in the town.
-Need more recommendations, then just give the team a call to find out more on 01748 850333.
+Parking in Richmond is mostly free, but you will need a disc that is available by asking in most shops in the town.
+Need more recommendations?
+Just give the team a call to find out more on 01748 850333.

-Treat yourself to a luxurious break in this two-bedroom Yorkshire Dales holiday cottage.
-Relax by the cosy log burning stove, or step through large bi-folding doors straight to the garden wooden hot tub.
-Set in the charming village of Hudswell, there is a multi award winning pub a two-minute walk away.
-Enjoy flexible arrival dates in November and December.
+Treat yourself to a luxury escape in this two-bedroom cottage in the Yorkshire Dales.
+Relax by the cosy log burning stove, or step through large bi-folding doors straight to the garden hot tub.
+Set in the charming village of Hudswell, there is a multi award-winning pub a two-minute walk away.